SimplyRETS/simplyretswp/readme.txt

 == Changelog ==

+= 1.3.0 =
+* New Image Gallery Option!
+With fullscreen and thumbmails
+* Add option to show/hide listing description (remarks)
+* Better handling of fields that may or may not be present
+* other fixes and improvements

 = 1.2.0 =
 * Add graphical shortcode/page builder got creating listing shortcodes
 * Add support for listing limit and pagination for multiple pages of listings